Discover more at Wimpole Estate

 Here's the information you need at a glance to make the most of your family day out at Wimpole:

-A space for our younger visitors to explore and play in an new, safe and stimulating way, all nestled within the picturesque surroundings of the estate’s Home Farm.
+A space for our younger visitors to explore and play in a new, safe and stimulating way, all nestled within the picturesque surroundings of the estate’s Home Farm.
 Designed and crafted with an emphasis on fun and sustainability, the new play area features large climbing frames, an adventure trail, and accessible swings made of natural materials, surrounded by hardwood chip safety surfacing.

-The new equipment compliments the existing small farm play items with plenty of picnic benches for supervising family and friends to relax and enjoy hot and cold drinks, light lunches and snacks from the nearby Farm Cafe.
+The new equipment complements the existing small farm play items with plenty of picnic benches for supervising family and friends to relax and enjoy hot and cold drinks, light lunches and snacks from the nearby Farm Cafe.

 With acres of parkland and miles of paths to explore, families can easily while away a day at Wimpole.
 Wander the garden paths and discover the explorer path, navigating a winding route through the pleasure ground.
 The walled garden, with its high brick walls and gates has a secret garden feel that children will love to explore or peek into the glasshouse to see what’s growing.
 In the summer, you'll be able to play garden games such as croquet and giant jenga on the lawns.